jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/missouri-coronavirus-cases.html.html.md

 1,262 cases per day, an increase of 41 percent from the average two weeks earlier.

-As of Tuesday morning, there have been at least 53,650 cases and 1,316 deaths in Missouri since the beginning of the pandemic, according to a New York Times database.
+As of Tuesday afternoon, there have been at least 53,975 cases and 1,317 deaths in Missouri since the beginning of the pandemic, according to a New York Times database.